jqnatividad/qsv/README.md

 The `excel`, `safenames`, `sniff`, `sortcheck` & `validate` commands produce JSON files with their JSON options following the [JSON API 1.1 specification](https://jsonapi.org/format/), so it can return detailed machine-friendly metadata that can be used by other systems.

-The `schema` command produces a [JSON Schema Validation (Draft 7)](https://json-schema.org/draft/2020-12/json-schema-validation.html) file with the ".schema.json" file extension, which can be used with the `validate` command to validate other CSV files with a similar schema.
+The `schema` command produces a [JSON Schema Validation (Draft 7)](https://json-schema.org/draft/2020-12/json-schema-validation.html) file with the ".schema.json" file extension, which can be used with the `validate` command to validate other CSV files with an identical schema.

 The `excel` command recognizes Excel & Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` & `.ods` files).